 Chemotherapy

-Chemotherapy is the most common treatment for mesothelioma because it may be used whether or not a patient is a candidate for surgery.
+Chemotherapy is the most common treatment for mesothelioma because it may be used whether or not a patient can receive surgery.

-Patients can expect each chemotherapy cycle (or round) to follow this general process:
+Each chemotherapy cycle will follow this general process:

-1. Treatment: Patients receive a combination of chemotherapy drugs through a needle and tube inserted into a vein for several hours.
-During this time, a doctor or nurse will monitor the patient’s vital signs and watch for any adverse reactions or side effects.
+1. Treatment: Patients receive a combination of chemotherapy drugs through an IV for several hours.
+A doctor or nurse will monitor the patient’s vital signs and watch for any adverse reactions or side effects.

 2. Recovery: Over the course of several days or weeks, patients will recover from their treatment session.
 Patients may experience side effects like nausea and tiredness during this time.